 Of course the real stars here are the movie’s visual effects – they are spectacular – and the film sports 150 matte paintings by the great artist Peter Ellenshaw, and the model design and construction of the spaceship Cygnus is absolutely fantastic.
 The shots of the little Palomino craft – as it search lights scan the dark hull before the Cygnus – suddenly bathed in lights of this monstrous ship, like a high-rise on Christmas Eve, is simply stunning.
 It’s clear that not only did a lot of money go into this project but also a lot of love, yet no matter how awesome your movie’s visual are if they are in service of a lacklustre script the film is pretty much doomed.

-As I mentioned earlier this film began shooting without a finished script, which kind of explains why the film really doesn’t have much of an ending, and as our heroes follow the mad Hans Reinhardt into the maelstrom of the black hole we get a bit of stuff that a charitable person would say was an “homage” to the trip through the monolith in 2001: A Space Odyssey – before suddenly going Biblical for no rational reason – as our “heroes” pass through Heaven and Hell.
-You can just picture those four sad sack writers banging their heads against the wall as they try to come up with an ending, and If that were the case I’d say director Gary Nelson should have had them shot for dereliction of duty.
+As I mentioned earlier this film began shooting without a finished script, which kind of explains why the film really doesn’t have much of an ending, as our heroes follow the mad Hans Reinhardt into the maelstrom of the black hole we get a bit of stuff that a charitable person would say was an “homage” to the trip through the monolith in 2001: A Space Odyssey – before suddenly going Biblical for no rational reason – where our “heroes” pass through Heaven and Hell.
+You can just picture those four sad sack writers banging their heads against the wall as they try to come up with an ending, anything that could pull all this together, and If that were the case I’d say director Gary Nelson should have had them shot for dereliction of duty.
 So what did these genius writers eventually come up with?
-We see Hans Reinhardt and the evil robot Maximillian doing a bit of space ballet before Reinhardt finds himself trapped within his own creation, and then we see them literally in Hell.
+Well we see Hans Reinhardt and the evil robot Maximillian doing a bit of space ballet before Reinhardt finds himself trapped within his own creation, and then we see them literally in Hell.

 Earlier in the film Anthony Perkins compared the black hole to Dante’s Inferno – I guess that can be called foreshadowing – but then the movie decides to double down on the Bible motif by the appearance of an angelic being that guides us through crystal hallways, that I’m assuming we are to take as Heaven.
 Eventually our heroes and their spacecraft are spit out the other side of the black hole, all perfectly fine after their cosmic trip, but before any of what we just saw could be explained the film abruptly ends with a quick shot of their ship flying through space towards a new planet near a bright star and…roll credits.

-The Black Hole had a lot of potential but saddled with a weak script – and a director mostly known for television work – it really didn’t stand much of a chance.
-We are constantly treated with glimpses of the better film this thing could have been; Hans Reinhardt is depicted as your clichéd obsessed mad scientist, but there is a moment in the film where he runs up to Kate – right after the evil robot Maximillian has buzzsawed into Durant’s chest – and he whispers to her, “Protect me from Maximillian.”
+The Black Hole had a lot of potential but with it being saddled with a weak script, and a director mostly known for television work, it really didn’t stand much of a chance.
+We are constantly treated with glimpses of the better film it could have been, for example; Hans Reinhardt is depicted as your clichéd obsessed mad scientist but there is a moment in the film where he runs up to Kate – right after the evil robot Maximillian has buzzsawed into Durant’s chest – and he whispers to her, “Protect me from Maximillian.”
 What is that about?
 We do see that the robots all seem to function in some autonomous fashion, with Maximillian tending to take things into his own hands (clamps?) but we never get the impression that he isn’t anything more than a mechanical thug created by Reinhardt, so what’s his deal here?
 Why at the end does Reinhardt fear him?

 • The actors walking around in slow motion to simulate no gravity is pretty goofy.